Schwitzd/schwitzd.me/content/posts/how-i-set-up-this-site.md

 * Something totally nerdy
 * BaC (Blog as Code, I coined a new term?!) to host on my Github

-After some research I came across [Hugo](https://gohugo.io) and it was love at first sight.
+After some research I came across [Hugo framework](https://gohugo.io) and it was love at first sight.

 ## Architecture

-Being an infrastructure guy can only mean having a dedicated page about the architecture of my site with the explanations of my choices.
+Being an infrastructure guy can only mean having a dedicated page about the [architecture](/architecture) of my site with the explanations of my choices.

 ## Installing & Preparing Hugo